Infinite measure mixing for some mechanical systems: Examples

 It is shown in \cite{dSD12} that $\tT$ is well approximated at infinity by the following map of the cylinder $\Tor\times \reals :$

 where

-$T$ covers a map $f$ of $\Tor^2$ which is defined by formula \eqref{PPLim} with $I$ taken mod 1.
-If $\Delta\not\in (0,4)$ then the map $f$ is piecewise hyperbolic and according to \cite[Section 7]{Y98}, it admits a Young tower and hence, satisfies the MLLT (see e.g. \cite{G05}).
+$T$ covers a map $f$ of $\Tor^2$ which is defined by formula \eqref{PPLim} with $I$ taken mod 1. {Specifically, property (ii) of Definition \ref{DefWApp2} holds with $d_1 = 1$, $d_2 = 0$.} If $\Delta\not\in (0,4)$ then the map $f$ is piecewise hyperbolic and according to \cite[Section 7]{Y98}, it admits a Young tower and hence, satisfies the MLLT (see e.g. \cite{G05}).
 Therefore in this case $\tT$ and, hence, $G$ are global global mixing with respect to $\bbG_U.$

 We note that while the dynamics for large energies is described by a single parameter $\Delta$, the dynamics for low energies is far from universal.
 In particular, it is easy to construct an example where $T$ has elliptic fixed points and so it is not ergodic.
 Thus we get another natural example where the map is global global mixing but is not ergodic.